 The proposed development has considered and mitigated against impacts on the nearby riparian corridors.
-As addressed above, in Clause 7.3 of CLEP 2015, the application gives appropriate regard to riparian corridors and the recommended conditions reinforce the protection as well as, the ability for the community to interact with the areas via future pedestrian and cycleway links.
+As addressed above, in Clause 7.3 of CLEP 2015, the application gives appropriate regard to riparian corridors and the recommended conditions reinforce the protection.
+It is noted that the proposed works do not result in the removal if any riparian corridors.